Sean-Bradley/ComfyUI-Video-Reverse/README.md

 # ComfyUI Video Reverse

-A tool to reverse the frames of a video using ComfyUI.
+A tool to reverse the frames of a videos (WebM, WebP, MP4, Animated GIF) using ComfyUI.

 ## Install ComfyUI Video Reverse